A team of sled dogs running through snowy terrain under a cloudy sky.

 The Princess Bride (1987)

-Alexandra F.: I'll never forget when I first watched this movie with my then 9- and 11-year-olds, and seeing their faces mirror Fred Savage's exactly as they began to hear the love story unfold - wary and more than a little skeptical.
+Alexandra F. said: I'll never forget when I first watched this movie with my then 9- and 11-year-olds, and seeing their faces mirror Fred Savage's exactly as they began to hear the love story unfold - wary and more than a little skeptical.
 Never fear!
 Though it is indeed a story about true love, it is also filled with adventure, sword fights, giants and pirates.
 Oh.
 And R.O.U.S.
 (Rodents of Unusual Size).
 This movie is hilarious - your tweens & teens will love it.

 Mrs. Doubtfire (1993)